kees-closed/fpangels-hp/README.md

-# Fairphone Angels Homepage
+# TZM Chapters

 ## About
-This is a simple homepage for the [Fairphone Angels Program](https://forum.fairphone.com/t/the-fairphone-angels-program-local-support-by-community-members/33058?u=stefan).
-It is built with [Dominate][dominate] (Python package) and hosted on [Github Pages](https://pages.github.com/).
+This listing is dynamically generated based on the [TZM forum groups](https://forum.tzm.community/g).

+## Attribution
+Our thanks go out to the work done by the [Fairphone Angels Program](https://forum.fairphone.com/t/the-fairphone-angels-program-local-support-by-community-members/33058?u=stefan).
+This made our work significantly easier.

 ## Develop